AO-StreetArt/AOSharedServiceLibrary/docs/quickstart/README.md

 #### Mongo

-In times when you need to connect to an instance of [Mongo] (https://www.mongodb.com), you can use the docker image (full instructions can be found [here] (https://hub.docker.com/_/mongo/)).
+In times when you need to connect to an instance of [Mongo](https://www.mongodb.com), you can use the docker image (full instructions can be found [here](https://hub.docker.com/_/mongo/)).

     docker run --name some-mongo -d mongo

 #### Neo4j

-In times when you need to connect to an instance of [Neo4j] (https://neo4j.com/), you can use the docker image (full instructions can be found [here] (https://hub.docker.com/_/neo4j/)).
+In times when you need to connect to an instance of [Neo4j](https://neo4j.com/), you can use the docker image (full instructions can be found [here](https://hub.docker.com/_/neo4j/)).

     docker run \
         --publish=7474:7474 --publish=7687:7687 \